North Carolina Innovative Approaches Initiative

 - Systems are developed to increase community awareness and support of CYSHCN.

 Innovative Approaches projects have been honored with Local Health Department Recognition Awards from the North Carolina GlaxoSmithKline Foundation for innovative projects that have produced measurable, sustainable outcomes.
-The Granville Vance Public Health Innovative Approaches initiative was named a 2018 Child Health Recognition Award Winner and the Robeson County Health Department Innovative Approaches initiative was named a 2014 Child Health Recognition Award Winner.
 Buncombe County, thanks to its IA program and other community projects, was named a 2014 RWJF Culture of Health Prize Winner by the Robert Wood Johnson Foundation.

 North Carolina Innovative Approaches was honored at the 2019 Association of Maternal & Child Health Programs (AMCHP) Conference with a Best Practice Award and was previously honored at the 2017 conference with an Emerging Practice Award.
-IA is currently the only North Carolina project represented in the AMCHP Innovation Station, which serves to highlight best practices in maternal and child health.
+IA is listed in the AMCHP Innovation Hub, which serves to highlight best practices in maternal and child health.

 Effectively changing the system via policy and practice change at the local level takes time.
 It requires relationship-building and effectively communicating why accessibility and inclusion of CYSHCN is a priority for family-focused systems of care.